Thomas Grey, 1st Marquess of Dorset: Career

 His mother endeavoured to improve his estates by the conventional methods of their class and time, through his marriages and purchase of wardships.
 He also found favour with Edward, fighting in the Battle of Tewkesbury in 1471.
 Grey became Lord Harington and Bonville by right of his second wife Cecily Bonville.
 In 1475 he was created marquess of Dorset, and he was also a knight of the Garter and a privy councillor.

 On the death of his stepfather, Edward IV, Grey proved unable to maintain his family's position.
 It was not possible to arrange a Woodville regency.
 Internal fighting, particularly the long-established battle for ascendancy in Leicestershire between the Grey and Hastings families, was now on the national stage.
-Richard III came to the throne when the sons of Edward IV's bastardy were declared; the Grey family was aligned with Edward.
+Richard III came to the throne when the sons of Edward IV's union with Elizabeth Woodville were declared bastards; the Grey family was aligned with Edward.

 On 25 June 1483, an assembly of Parliament declared Richard III to be the legitimate king, and Thomas's uncle, Anthony Woodville, 2nd Earl Rivers, and brother, Richard Grey, were executed.
 Later in the summer, learning of the apparent murder of both his young half-brothers, Grey joined the Duke of Buckingham's rebellion against Richard III.
 When the rebellion failed he fled to Brittany to join Henry Tudor, who pledged to marry Grey's half-sister Elizabeth of York and heal the division between the Yorkists and the Lancastrians.

 However, just before Henry and the Lancastrian army left to launch their ultimately successful invasion of England in August 1485, Grey heard rumours from England that his mother had come to terms with Richard III, and he was persuaded to desert Henry Tudor.
 He was intercepted at Compiègne on his way to England, and played no part in the invasion or subsequent overthrow of Richard III.
 Grey was instead confined to Paris, as security for the repayment of a loan made to Henry Tudor by the French government, unable to return home until Henry VII was safely installed as king of England.

 Thereafter Henry VII took good care to keep his half-brother-in-law under control and Grey was not permitted to recover his former influence, although his attainder was reversed.
-Thomas Grey was confined in the Tower in 1487 during Lambert Simnel's rising and not released until after the House of Tudor victory in the Battle of Stoke Field.
+Thomas Grey was confined in the Tower in 1487 during Lambert Simnel's rising and not released until after the House of Tudor victory at the Battle of Stoke Field.
 Though he accompanied the King on his expedition to France in 1492, he was obliged to commit himself in writing to ensure he did not commit treason.
 He was permitted to assist in the suppression of the Cornish rising in 1497.

 Thomas Grey, Marquess of Dorset, died in London on 20 September 1501, aged about 46, and was buried in the collegiate church of Astley, Warwickshire.
 His widow married Grey's cousin, Henry Stafford, later Earl of Wiltshire.